 A distinctive feature of the programme is the final year group project, which provides you with the opportunity to write a technical report and give individual presentations.
 The summer teaching term in the first two years is also designed around project work and presentation skills.

-The programme is undertaken full time, for either four years or five years with an industrial placement during the fourth year.
+The programme is undertaken full time, for either three years or four years with an industrial placement during the third year.
+At the end of the first year it is possible to transfer to the BSc in Mathematics.

 Aims